palladius/clouddeploy-platinum-path/k8s/solution2-xlb-gfe3-traffic-split/README.md

 * RENAMING `whereami-v1` -> svc1-canary90 -> $APPNAME-sol2-svc1-canary"  -> $APPNAME-sol2-svc-canary
 * RENAMING `whereami-v2` -> svc2-prod10   -> $APPNAME-sol2-svc2-prod"   ->  $APPNAME-sol2-svc-prod

+*NOTE* that its  $APPNAME-sol2, not  sol2-$APPNAME (which i've tried for a while but wasnt able to fix it everywhere)

 ## dmarzi instructions

 # Deploy the applications as usual